Wabash Cannonball Trail

 The trail follows two former rail lines forming a North Fork and South Fork, which converge at Jerome Road in Maumee, near the Fallen Timbers Battlefield.

 The North Fork runs east and west for 46 miles, from Maumee to Montpelier, Ohio, coming within 15 miles of the Indiana state line.
-It is paved to the Lucas County border.
+It is paved to SR 109 near Delta.
 A paved connection links the Wabash Cannonball with the 5.3-mile Oak Openings Preserve all-purpose trail.
+Between Fallen Timbers and Oak Openings, the North Folk passes through Cannonball Prairie Metropark.

 The South Fork takes a southwesterly route, running 17 miles from Maumee to the edge of Liberty Center, Ohio.
 It passes through the Village of Whitehouse and the Maumee State Forest.
+It is connected to Blue Creek Metropark in Whitehouse by road and trail.
 The south fork is paved to the Lucas County line.

 The trail is connected to the Fallen Timbers Battlefield on Jerome Road, and to the Fallen Timbers Monument and Side Cut Metropark via a bike-pedestrian bridge over US 24.
-A recent extension of the trail parallels River Road through Side Cut.
+A connector trail parallels River Road through Side Cut.

 Where the paved sections of the trail end, the remainder has a railroad cinder ballast base, which is suitable for mountain bikes and horses.